openbible-io/en_ult/README.md

 ## Overview

-An open-licensed update of the *The American Standard Version*, intended to provide a ‘form-centric’ understanding of the Bible.
+The ULB is an open-licensed update of the *The American Standard Version*, intended to provide a ‘form-centric’ understanding of the Bible.
 It increases the translator’s understanding of the lexical and grammatical composition of the underlying text by adhering closely to the word order and structure of the originals.

 ## Viewing